SkylineCommunications/dataminer-docs/connector-help/connector_help/ScheduAll Manager.md

 ### Work Order Overview

 This page contains a table of current **work order information**.
-This table contains an overview of all the information related to the present work orders, and provides the possibility to delete a specific work order.Note that this page also displays the current **resources scheduled** by ScheduAll.
+This table contains an overview of all the information related to the present work orders, and provides the possibility to delete a specific work order.
+Note that this page also displays the current **resources scheduled** by ScheduAll.

 ### Resource Overview

-This page contains a table that displays an overview of the **Resources** contained in the **Work Orders** currently present in the Work Order Overview table.Note that a **Resource** contained in a **Work Order,** is from the ScheduALL Application point of view, an **Event Resource**.
+This page contains a table that displays an overview of the **Resources** contained in the **Work Orders** currently present in the Work Order Overview table.
+Note that a **Resource** contained in a **Work Order,** is from the ScheduALL Application point of view, an **Event Resource**.

 ### Category Overview